Ruby Red (film)

-Plot summary
+Plot

-The movie opens with a young man and woman being chased by a group of hooded men intent on killing them or taking a device that they are carrying.
+A young man and woman are chased by a group of hooded men intent on killing them and taking a device that they carry.
 As they are surrounded, the man Paul reassures his companion that Gwendolyn will be safe, that Grace will protect her.
-Just as the men are about to kill them, Paul and the young woman activate the device and disappear in a swirl of energy.
+Just as the men are about to kill them, Paul and the young woman activate the device and disappear.

-We fast-forward sixteen years to the day before Gwendolyn "Gwen" Shepherd's sixteenth birthday.
-Gwen belongs to a very snobbish aristocratic London family.
-Most of the family members dress as if it were the nineteenth century, and they don't believe in associating with "commoners."
-This makes them look down at Gwen, because Gwen and her mother Grace and brother Nick are the only "normal" members of the family.

-The family is gathered at her grandmother's London castle giving a party to honor Gwen's cousin Charlotte, who is one day older than her.
-The family has always regarded Charlotte as something very special, as she had inherited a genetic mutation that for some secret reason makes her extremely valuable.
-Gwen's great-aunt Maddy says that the gene is a hereditary ability to travel back in time, inherited by only one female per generation, but Maddy's obsession with the supernatural makes Gwen not take her information very seriously.

-At the party, Charlotte is even more snooty than usual and taunts Gwen that she will never get a date for the school ball.
-Gwen is attracted to the über-handsome Gideon de Villiers, but he brushes her off and only has eyes for Charlotte.
-When Charlotte suddenly suffers from dizzy spells and everyone makes a big fuss about her.
-Charlotte's mother has her wrapped in a special dress and Gideon rushes her off to the mysterious secret society.
-Great-aunt Maddy tells Gwen more about the Order of Count Saint Germain and the time travel gene.
-Gideon apparently is a carrier of the same gene.
-Charlotte is inducted by the Guardians into the Order.
-They think she is the "Ruby," the long-prophesied last time traveler.
+The film fastforwards sixteen years later, to the day before Gwendolyn "Gwen" Shepherd's sixteenth birthday.
+She belongs to an aristocratic London family who do not believe in associating with "commoners".
+They look down on Gwen because she, her mother Grace, and her brother Nick are the only "normal" family members.
+The family gathers for a party in honor of Gwen's cousin Charlotte, who is one day older than her.
+They hold a special regard for Charlotte as she possesses a secret genetic mutation, inherited by only one female per generation, that gives her the ability to travel back in time.
+At the party, Charlotte taunts Gwen about being unable to get a date for the school ball.
+Gwen is attracted to Gideon de Villiers, but he only has eyes for Charlotte.
+When Charlotte suddenly becomes ill, Gideon rushes her to a mysterious secret society, the Order of Count Saint Germain; he apparently is a carrier of the same gene.
+Believing Charlotte to be the "Ruby", the long-prophesied last time traveler, the Order inducts her.